shivampandey777/Visinory/README.md

-## React and FastAPI Project Deep Learning model
+## React , FastAPI Project and Deep Learning model

 This project combines a React frontend with FastAPI backend for our project represents a significant advancement in the field of precision agriculture, offering a reliable and efficient tool for crop disease management and soil analysis.
 Through the integration of deep learning algorithms, we are paving the way for a more sustainable and productive future in agriculture..